Quaint-Studios/Reia/docs/jobs/WEB.md

 Could use some monthly blog updates about what we've all accomplished in Reia.
 As well as changelogs in a format that's good for non-techies.

 ### Press-Kit
 When we have some more things to post, We'll work on the PressKit.
 We already have a nice design that'll inspire ours: <https://impress.games/press-kit/nurt-studios/kitchen-madness>.
-We was going to use ImpressKit to make a press kit.
+We were going to use ImpressKit to make a press kit.
 But we're going to make my own from scratch so we can be free of limitations.
 Also means we can collect some analytics like when people click it or download images from it.
 This way we can find out what needs improvements.
 This will still be in compliance with the GDPR.
 We do use Plausible for our analytics already so we're off to a good start!

 ### About Us
 Should just talk about the core team's history and what we all do.